brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``Window.sol``

-Description         | Modifier function for require that the voting window has not expired in order to
+Description         | Modifier function for requiring that the voting window has not expired in order to
                     | proceed with a vote on a specific modification.
 This is used by windowed type
                     | implementations.